Microsoft Teams and SharePoint Integration

 - Robust security and privacy capabilities.

-Teams has two key elements:
+MS Teams has two key channels:

 Every Team has: